 The study of cohomological invariants of algebraic groups is partially motivated by the interest in Chow groups of torsors.
 Whenever some cohomological invariants vanish, one may ask whether this yields any restrictions on the structure of Chow groups, e.g. existence, order or cardinality of torsion in certain codimensions.
 We approach this question by studying projective homogeneous (or, more generally, geometrically cellular) varieties $X$ for which the $K(n)^*$-motive is split.
 In order to obtain information about Chow groups from Morava $K$-theories we use operations.

 The first author constructed in \cite{Sech} and \cite{Sech2} generators of all (not necessarily additive) operations from the Morava $K$-theory to $\CH^*\otimes \zz_{(p)}$ and from the Morava $K$-theory to itself.
-The latter allow to define the gamma filtration on the Morava $K$-theory, and it turns out that its $i$-th graded factor maps surjectively onto $\CH^i\ot\Zp$ for all $i\le p^n$.
-These operations and various theirs properties are constructed using the classification of operations given in a series of articles by Vishik (see \cite{Vish1}, \cite{Vish2}).
+The latter allows one to define the gamma filtration on the Morava $K$-theory, and it turns out that its $i$-th graded factor maps surjectively onto $\CH^i\ot\Zp$ for all $i\le p^n$.
+These operations and various their properties are constructed using the classification of operations given in a series of articles by Vishik (see \cite{Vish1}, \cite{Vish2}).

 Let $X$ be a smooth geometrically cellular variety such that the pullback map from $K(n)^*(X)$ to $K(n)^*(X_E)$ is an isomorphism, where $X_E=X\times_F E$ is the base change to a field $E$ for which $X_E$ becomes cellular.
 The operations above as well as symmetric operations of Vishik allow us to show that there is no $p$-torsion in Chow groups of $X$ in codimensions up to $\frac{p^n-1}{p-1}$ (Theorem~\ref{th:no_torsion}).
 Moreover, we prove that $p$-torsion is finitely generated in Chow groups of codimension up to $p^n$, and we provide a combinatorial method to estimate this torsion (Theorem~\ref{th:general_gamma_app}).